pointfreeco/swift-issue-reporting/Sources/XCTestDynamicOverlay/Documentation.docc/XCTestDynamicOverlay.md

 ## Overview

+> Important: This module is considered deprecated for `IssueReporting` and will be removed in the
+> next major version of the library.

 It is very common to write test support code for libraries and applications.
 This often comes in the form of little domain-specific functions or helpers that make it easier for users of your code to formulate assertions on behavior.